woolgathering/dbap/README.md

 #### One Solution

 To compensate for this, several changes are made.
-In the first place, both the distances between the real source position and speakers ($d_{ir}$), as well as the distances from the projection onto the convex hull and the speakers is calculated ($d_{ip}$):
+In the first place, both the distances between the real source position and speakers ($d_{ir}$), as well as the distances from the projection onto the convex hull and the speakers are calculated ($d_{ip}$):

 <!-- $$
 d_{ir} = \sqrt{(x_{ir} - x_{s})^2 + (y_{ir} - y_{s})^2 + r_{s}^2}